RobertBorowicz/Reliable-Protocol/README.txt

 recvData( buff ):
    -  This method will wait to receive new data from the connected socket, meaning the socket must have successfully connected to a remote socket before recvData() can be executed.
 The parameter buff specifies the maximum number of bytes that the socket should receive at one time.
 Upon successful completion, recvData() will return a new buffer containing all of the received data.

+Algorithms

+Adler-32 Checksum:
+   -  The Adler-32 checksum is a 32-bit checksum that is used to verify the integrity of the data within the CRP packet.
+The Adler-32 algorithm was chosen because it has almost the same reliability as the robust CRC-32 algorithm, while reducing the run time significantly.
+The reliability for speed tradeoff is acceptable since we want to process and deliver CRP packets as quickly as possible, while still having an acceptable reliability for error detection.
+   -  The basic algorithm for the Adler-32 checksum is described and written in pseudocode below:
+   -  Adler-32 calculates a 32-bit checksum by first calculating two 16-bit values that are concatenated together.
+Our two 16-bit values can be referred to as A and B, and they are initialized as 1 and 0 respectively.
+To calculate the values, we loop over each 8-bit byte within our data.
+In each iteration of the loop, we update A by adding the value of the byte of data to itself modulo 65521, which is the largest prime number less than 232.
+Our B value is then updated by adding our newly calculated A value to itself module 65521.
+Our values are updated for every byte of data, and the final 32-bit output is B left-shifted by 16 bits, concatenated with A.
+   -  A very simple pseudocode example of this algorithm can be seen below.
+This algorithm has been optimized more than the below code, and is included in the open source zlib library.

+PRIME = 65521
+A = 1
+B = 0
+for (i=0; i<length(data); i++)
+   A = (A + data[i]) mod PRIME
+   B = (B + A) mod PRIME
+return (B << 16) | A